citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

     title="Hey, there's even a way to launch the region you want!" >}}

 But this doesn’t mean that our work is done, far from it.
 Steveice10 has added a very early approximation of DSP sleep, so that apps will not hang while trying to sleep the DSP when suspending titles.
 However, some games, such as Pokémon X, may still get stuck on this or exhibit annoying audio artifacts in the process.
-Some apps (e.g. Super Mario 3D Land) may also crash if you try to close them from the HOME menu, due to some services needed for cleaning up kernel resources that are currently not implemented.
-Most built-in titles, such as Mii Maker or 3DS Sound, should work fine, but DSP sleep still needs more work in order to make it accurate enough for most games and system applets.
+Additionally, some titles (e.g. Super Mario 3D Land) can crash if you try to close them from the HOME menu.
+This is because some services, required for cleaning up kernel resources, are unimplemented currently.
+Most built-in titles, such as Mii Maker or Nintendo 3DS Sound, should work fine, however.
+Our experimental Canary builds contain some fixes for these aforementioned issues.
+These fixes still need more testing before being merged into Nightly though, so we encourage you to give it a try and report any bugs you come across!

 ### Fix HLE applet pre-start lifecycle ([#6362](https://github.com/citra-emu/citra/pull/6362)) by [Steveice10](https://github.com/Steveice10)